 Why Should Retailers Embrace Omnichannel Commerce?

-A retailer trying to enter a new market may face a challenge from a retail ecosystem.
-To survive, a retailer has two options to choose from such as join an open retail ecosystem or build omnichannel commerce capability.
+A retailer trying to enter a new market or consolidate it’s presence in an existing market, may face a challenge from a retail ecosystem.
+To survive the competition, a retailer has two options to choose from, such as join an open retail ecosystem or build omnichannel commerce capability.
 Depending on the capital and capabilities, the retailer can choose one of the options.

 It’s only when the tide goes out that you discover who’s been swimming naked.